AdrianMeizoso/Payment-App/README.md

-# SpeedRun-TechnicalTest
+# Payment App

-Android app written in [Kotlin](https://kotlinlang.org) which displays a list of games from www.speedrun.com.
+Android app written in [Kotlin](https://kotlinlang.org) which displays a list of characters from Marvel API and device contacts.
 The uses MVVM and [Architecture components](https://developer.android.com/topic/libraries/architecture/) to make the code clean and the app maintainable, scalable, readable and testable.

 ## Libraries